SimTiles Tutorials #1: SimTiles Quick Overview

 -Enable / Disable seasonal tiles

-allows to browse and select a list of scenery folders that will be processed sequentially
+Allows to browse and select a list of scenery folders that will be batch processed ( processed sequentially ).

-Similar to the single scenery tab, it allows to batch process more than one folder at a time, in fact you can process as many folder as you want.
-Browse and drag to select all the folders.
-Then Save to save the folder list to a text file and load to load the list from the text file.
-Clear to wipe the list from the menu.
-You can edit the text file manually and create your own list by editing the file simtiles_multi_list.txt and then pressing the clear and then load button from the UI.
+Similar to the single scenery tab, it allows to batch process more than one folder at a time.
+Browse and drag to select all the desired photoscenery folders.
+Clear wipes the list from the menu.
+Del selected deletes the highlighted scenery from the list.
 Once happy just press the start resume multiple scenery batch button to start and resume and stop to stop.

 -Enable / Disable night tiles (batch)